 One of the places that stand out in this town is the big Alvor Beach where you can relax and enjoy the warm weather or go for a 5 km hike in the biggest walkway in Algarve.

-Information: you can also read how was my visit to Alvor.
+Information: to learn more about this town, discover how was my visit to Alvor.

 While visiting this city, take the opportunity to get to know the beautiful Portimão Museum, inaugurated in 2008 and located at an old fish cannery built in the 19th century.
 Here you can learn more about Portimão’s culture and history and its close connection to the sea and fishing.